dialog-semiconductor/BLE_SDK6_examples/LPCCSE-133-multi_con_periph/Readme.md

 	- In order to be able to use the app_db_init_next() function in application level for initializing the device's database the "static" identifier should be removed.

 		![app_c_changes_db_init_next](assets/app_c_changes_db_init_next.png)
 	- The app_db_init_start() function needs to be modified to support multiple connections.
-To apply the changes in application level, in the original SDK function, the __WEAK identifier should be added and provide the new function in application level.
+To apply the changes in application level, the SDK function needs to be excluded from the build using the CFG_ENABLE_MULTIPLE_CONN guard.

 		![app_c_changes_db_init_start](assets/app_c_changes_db_init_start.png)
 - app_task.c : In app_task.c file the connection and disconnection handlers of the device should be modified in order to support the multiple connection feature.
 The complete functions supporting multiple connections are located in the user_multi_peripheral.c file of the example.
-In order to overide the SDK functions a __WEAK identifier is added in the app.c file in the:
+In order to overide the SDK functions a __WEAK identifier is added in the in each function:
 	- gapc_connection_ind_handler

 		![gapc_connection_req_ind_handler_change](assets/gapc_connection_req_ind_handler_change.png)